In this guide learn about:

 Apply spelling and grammar to selected text

-Apply spelling and grammar to an entire story
+Apply spelling and grammar to an entire story or community post

 Select the spelling and grammar icon in the editing bar at the top: